aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_delete.rst

 .. note::

+    -  Use :aimms:func:`GMP::Row::DeleteMulti` or :aimms:func:`GMP::Row::DeleteMulti`
-    -  Use ``GMP::Row::DeleteMulti`` if many rows corresponding to some constraint have to be deleted, because that will be more efficient.
+       if many rows have to be deleted, because that will be more efficient.

     -  A deleted row remains present in the generated mathematical program but its content will not be copied to a solver session.